tatref/tatref.github.io/content/blog/drafts/review-shell-tips.md

 # Reading logs: `vi`, `tail`, `view`, `less`...?
 1. Don't use `vi` or `vim` to read logs.
 It's safer to use `view` because it disables editing
-1. `tail -f <some log>` will show use the last appended lines in the file, however, you can navigate in the file
+1. `tail -f <some log>` will show the last appended lines in the file, and keep showing new lines as they come in.
 1. `less` can combine the best of `tail -f` and `view`.
 Open a file with `less <log>`.
 You can search with `/` like in `vim` or `view`.
 Press `F` (SHIFT-F) to start tailing the file.
 Press CTRL-C to stop tailing